 Pets….
 Aussies love them.
 The RSPCA estimates that 63% of households have a furry, feathered or scaly family member.
-But how difficult is it to rent a home when you own a pet?
+But how difficult is renting a home when you own a pet?

-Chances are many landlord clients have them too.
-But when it comes to allowing pets into their investment properties, a lot of property owners say no to pets out of concern.
-The main areas of concern are with odours, noise, litigation and damage which are fair reasons to reject the pet.
+Chances are, many landlord clients have them too.
+But when it comes to allowing pets into their investment properties, many property owners say no to pets out of concern.
+The main areas of concern are odours, noise, litigation and damage, which are fair reasons to reject a pet.

-As a result, we see a shortage of pet-friendly rental properties.
+As a result, we often see a shortage of pet-friendly rental properties.

-The upside is there is a whole pool of potential tenants looking for a place to call home with their fur babies.
-By allowing pets with suitable references, the potential tenant pool immediately increases and makes the home more in-demand, with the flow-on effect of shorter vacancy periods and tenants who generally settle in for longer.
+The upside is a whole pool of potential tenants looking for a place to call home with their fur babies.
+By allowing pets with suitable references, the potential tenant pool immediately increases and makes the home more in demand, with the flow-on effect of shorter vacancy periods and tenants who generally settle in for longer.

-People with pets understand that securing a rental is more difficult and they are often willing to comply with a few extra conditions to ease the concerns of the property owner.
+People with pets understand that securing a rental is more difficult and they are often willing to comply with a few extra conditions to ease the property owner's concerns.

 - A specific pet agreement that details how the renter and their pets will respect the property, what to do if there is a problem with the pets and what will happen if the pets damage the property;

 - The requirement for professional pest management after the tenant and pet vacate the premises;